SanaIshaqat/Reading-Notes/Class05.md

 - You can use pseudo-classes to change the style of an element when a user hovers over or clicks on text, or when they have visited a link.

+**Transparency:**

+- JPEG images don’t support transparency

+- PNG images support transparency in two ways — inserting an alpha channel that allows partial transparency or by declaring a single colour as transparent (index transparency).
+Partial transparency makes the edges blend smoothly into the background.

+- GIF images support transparency by declaring a single colour in the colour palette as transparent (index transparency).
+Because of absence of partial transparency, the edges (specially rounded or too-detailed edges) get a poor jagged effect.
+GIF is unsuitable for images with transparent backgrounds.